The Sound (The 1975 song): Background and development

 On 14 January 2016, "The Sound" was officially released as the third single from the band's second album I Like It When You Sleep for You Are So Beautiful yet So Unaware of It, which debuted in February 2016.

 Rumours of a collaboration between Healy and One Direction surfaced in 2014.
-The singer later confirmed the veracity of the rumour during an interview with Q, revealing that he entered the studio with the boy band.
+The singer later confirmed the veracity of the rumour during an interview with Q, revealing that he entered the studio with the band.
 One Direction—fans of the 1975's album—invited Healy to a writing session while they were in London.
 Healy entered the studio with the band for several hours but was unsure of what to present them.
 He decided to show them one of the 1975's "poppier demos", choosing "The Sound".
 The members of One Direction were ambivalent toward the demo and wanted to emulate the band's other material instead.
 Regarding the experience, Healy said: "I thought I'd see how it all works but it just didn't really work very well.
 It didn't resonate so I thought I'd stick to my own thing."

 During the premiere of "The Sound" on Annie Mac's self-titled BBC Radio 1 show, Healy noted it was inspired by "pop music earworms, that kind of ear candy" that he listened to as a child.
 The singer said that he naturally channelled influences of "big pop records" into the song, specifically their memorable and catchy melodies.
 Regarding the single's inclusion on I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, he felt its confident and "poppy" sound juxtaposes it from the album's other songs, telling Mac: "['The Sound'] wears its pop on its sleeve and it's kind of unabashed."
 In an interview with NME, Healy revealed that "The Sound" is the oldest track on the album, having developed the bridge and the chorus during the writing sessions for The 1975.
 Regarding the reasoning behind its exclusion from their first album, he said the band lacked the confidence to include it.